-- Exposed, open and uncluttered.
-[SEP] - Frequent 360° views and general unspoilt natural beauty combined with an active agricultural landscape within and outside of RRH Portreath fenced enclosure. - RRH Portreath infrastructure and disused airfield provides hard landscape - Features of significant height such as radio masts and radar dome stand out significant height such as radio masts and radar dome stand out significant height such as radio masts and radar dome stand out significant height such as radio masts and radar dome stand out - Sense of space: big sky, orange glow at night.
-SEP! - Naturally beautiful landscape open to the sea in the west, with predominately agricultural use. - The airfield gives the impression of not merely being disused, but abandoned, derelict and purposeless in this landscape. - Sense of space and nature - Absence of woodland | SEP:SEP: - Farmsteads and historic features add character. - Forms part of Portreath AGLV. - Peaceful and quiet.
+- Exposed, open and uncluttered. - Frequent 3600 views and general unspoilt natural beauty combined with an active agricultural landscape within and outside of RRH Portreath fenced enclosure. - RRH Portreath infrastructure and disused airfield provides hard landscape - Features of significant height such as radio masts and radar dome stand out disproportionately in a relatively flat landscape. - Sense of space: big sky, orange glow at night. - Naturally beautiful landscape open to the sea in the west, with predominately agricultural use. - The airfield gives the impression of not merely being disused, but abandoned, derelict and purposeless in this landscape. - Sense of space and nature - · Absence of woodland - Farmsteads and historic features add character. - Forms part of Portreath AGLV. - Peaceful and quiet.